BendDAO/bend-lending-protocol/README.md

 ## What is Bend?

 Bend is a decentralized non-custodial NFT lending protocol where users can participate as depositors or borrowers.
-Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized fashion.
+Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized fashion, using NFTs as collaterl.

 ## Documentation

-The documentation of Bend Protocol is in the following [Bend V1 documentation](https://docs.bend.finance/developers/v/1.0/) link.
+The documentation of Bend Protocol is in the following [Bend V1 documentation](https://docs.bend.fi/developers/v/1.0/) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.bend.finance/developers/v/1.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.bend.fi/developers/v/1.0/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

 A more detailed and technical description of the protocol can be found in this repository, [here](./bend-v1-whitepaper.pdf)